-This year’s focus will be on the fundamentals of scientific inquiry: Making observations, asking questions, making connections and drawing conclusions. we will also engage in observations and discussions regarding interconnections between different life forms
+This year’s focus is on the basics of scientific inquiry: Making observations, asking questions, making connections, and drawing conclusions.
+We will observe and discuss how different plants and animals become part of food webs.

 Students will:

-Observe and discuss plant and animal adaptations for survival on beaches, in tidepools, and in the rocky intertidal.
+Observe plant and animal adaptations for survival on beaches, in tidepools, and in the rocky intertidal.

-Use journals to record observations, ask questions, and sketch wildlife using basic field journaling techniques
+Use their journals to record observations, ask questions, and sketch wildlife using basic field journaling techniques.

 Drop-off and pick-up locations tbd based on the location of daily activities